kbase/groups/README.md

 PUT /group/<group id>/user/<user name>/admin
 ```

-The user must be the group owner.
+The user must be a group administrator.

 ### Demote an administrator to a member